ADD CONDITION

 Drug Overview

 TopCare SF Honey Lemon Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as soothe occasional minor throat irritation and soreness.
-These drops provide a comforting option when you're feeling under the weather, helping to ease discomfort and make it easier for you to go about your day.
+These drops provide a comforting option for managing symptoms associated with respiratory discomfort, helping you feel more at ease during your recovery.

 Uses